peterchege/domestic-package/README.md

 # customer portal
-This portal allows customer to buy and renew covers on their account.
+This portal allows customer to buy and renew covers on their account.<br>
  They can also acess information about their covers and beneficiaries